You Want to Work Abroad: How to Adapt Your CV

 - Include too much personal information e.g. marital status (unless the position requires it).

 - Include a photo.
-Attaching a photo will automatically disqualify many candidates since taking the interview process any farther could be considered unlawful as per discrimination policies.
+Attaching a photo will automatically disqualify many candidates since taking the interview process any further could be considered unlawful as per discrimination policies.

 - Clearly state whether you are applying for a visa or are approved.